10 Easy Ways to Update an Old Kitchen on a Budget

 We saved on the sink (it’s the Vattudalen from IKEA) and spent a bit more on the tap.
 This isn’t the first time I’ve used the Tinkisso tap from Dowsing and Reynolds - I used it in the pink colourway in my Edwardian terrace kitchen project.
 Here, the…

 We saved on the sink (it’s the Vattudalen from IKEA) and spent a bit more on the tap.
 This isn’t the first time I’ve used the Tinkisso tap from Dowsing and Reynolds - I used it in the pink colourway in my Edwardian terrace kitchen project.
 Here, the mint green adds a pop of colour and complements the blue of the kitchen units and the teal in the adjoining dining room perfectly.
-I love it!
+It might seem like a small change but it's made a really big difference!

 5. Replace the lighting